Job Futures Québec

 Population's Level of Schooling

 The higher level of schooling also allows us to be optimistic about the population's ability to adjust to an increasingly knowledge-based labour market.
-Reflecting the connection between the population's improved level of schooling and employers' growing requirements, the situation of vocational, technical and university training program graduates in the labour market has improved considerably in the last 15 years, except for a slight deterioration in 2009 and 2010 probably temporary because of the 2009 recession, according to the Quebec Department of Education, Recreation and Sport's Relance survey data.
+Reflecting the connection between the population's improved level of schooling and employers' growing requirements, the situation of vocational, technical and university training program graduates in the labour market has improved considerably in the last 15 years, except for a slight and temporary deterioration in 2009 and 2010 because of the 2009 recession, deterioration also canceled in 2011, according to the Quebec Department of Education, Recreation and Sport's Relance survey data.
 Note that these graduates constitute a very special labour pool, for their training is often associated with one or several specific occupations.

 Conclusion on the labour pool